 To achieve CoC associated with chest/breastfeeding support, families should receive seamless delivery of lactation resources and support, in conjunction with their healthcare.
 Services must be high-quality, consistent, and collaborative.

 These healthcare experiences are especially critical during the first 1,000 days, which is the period from pregnancy to the second birthday of the child or children.
 In addition to care coordination, CoC of breastfeeding support also refers to the establishment of proactive, and supportive environments where families live, work, and play.
 The implementation of organizational policies and systems offers guidance for parents raising children.
 In combination, these systems can result in healthier outcomes for infants and toddlers.

 The Blueprint Development

-The goal of the CoC Blueprint is to support local-level organizations or individuals who interact with pregnant and postpartum families to ensure coordinated transitions of care and create supportive environments throughout their breastfeeding journey.
+The goal of the CoC Blueprint is to support local-level organizations or individuals who interact with pregnant and postpartum families to ensure coordinated transitions of care and create supportive environments throughout their chest/breastfeeding journey.
 This resource identifies seven recommendations through which healthcare professionals can improve local lactation support and increase local capacity to implement community-driven approaches to support chest/breastfeeding.
 Each recommendation of the CoC Blueprint includes several strategies and resources; and can be implemented as a stand-alone recommendation or in a unique combination with other recommendations.
-In alignment with continuity of care goals, this resource prioritizes the needs of populations disproportionately impacted by structural barriers, such as socioeconomic status, that contribute to lower rates of breastfeeding in communities.
+In alignment with continuity of care goals, this resource prioritizes the needs of populations disproportionately impacted by structural barriers, such as socioeconomic status, that contribute to lower rates of chest/breastfeeding in communities.
 As a result, CoC Blueprint grantees have successfully increased chest/breastfeeding rates in their communities.